VaranDerg/DiggingGame/DiggingGame/READMEs/README_BETA.txt

 - Transmutation (1 Point -> 1 Point per 2 Supply Gold)
 	~ Transmutation's old effect was pretty uninspired.
 This change should have its purpose fluxuate through play, making the Card act primarily for any suit early on, and in rare cases, score massive points.
+- Tornado (3 Grass 1 Stone -> 3 Grass 2 Dirt 1 Stone)
+	~ Tornado is easily the most powerful card in the game, capable of wiping a player off the board in a single activation.
+	This activation should be a players' end goal, not just something haphazardly activated.
+Its current cost acts of as a combination of other disaster cards, marking it as the most powerful disaster.
 - Gold Cards
    ~ Golden Shovel (1 Grass 1 Dirt -> 1 Dirt 1 Stone)
    ~ Regeneration (3 Grass -> 2 Grass 1 Dirt 1 Stone)